aninoy/interviews/python/ml/README.md

 ### Logistic Regression
-initial results:
+Initial results:
 ```
 Accuracy on training subset: 0.953
 Accuracy on test subset: 0.958
 ```

-How to optimize?
+*How to optimize?*

-default value for parameter C: 1
+Default value for parameter C = 1
-1. experiment with C = 100, results:
+1. Experiment with C = 100, results:
 ```
 Accuracy on training subset: 0.974
 Accuracy on test subset: 0.965
 ```
-2. experiment with C = 0.01, results:
+2. Experiment with C = 0.01, results:
 ```
 Accuracy on training subset: 0.934
 Accuracy on test subset: 0.930